stuartsierra/component/README.md

 # component

-'Component' is a tiny Clojure framework for managing the lifecycle of software components with runtime state which must be manually initialized and destroyed.
+'Component' is a tiny Clojure framework for managing the lifecycle of software components which have runtime state.

 This is primarily a design pattern with a few helper functions.
 It can be seen as a style of dependency injection using immutable data